KushalBKusram/CompuRay/README.md

 ## CompuRay with HoloLens

 CompuRay augments the experience involved during troubleshooting or upgrading of a traditional desktop computer.
 This project makes use of Microsoft HoloLens, the AR device recognizes various components of the computer and the results are spatial mapped to the real-world through HoloLens.
-The HoloLens was trained to recognize the following components of a computer cabinet: CPU, Drive Bay, SMPS, GPU, RAM and PCI Slots.
+HoloLens was trained to recognize the following components of a computer cabinet: CPU, Drive Bay, SMPS, GPU, RAM and PCI Slots.

 Requirements:
 HoloLens (1st Gen), Visual Studio 2017, Unity 2018.4, HoloToolKit.